Inserting A Check Mark (Tick ✓) Symbol in Excel

 Inserting A Check Mark – Using the CHAR Function

-To add checkmarks to Excel using the keyboard, in addition to keyboard shortcuts, you can also use the CHAR function.
+To add checkmarks just using the keyboard you can use the CHAR function, which we learn about on our Excel courses.

-While we discussed the use of Symbols Dialogue Box for adding checkmarks in Excel, we noted there was a character code for each symbol.
+We noted earlier there was a character code for each symbol.

 The CHAR Function